likhvit/Digital-Media-Notes/Workshop-05.md

 #### Segues

 **What is a segue**
+The connection of one view controller to another

 **What is a segue identifier?**
+Name of the segue

+Name = string

 **How do you create segue from a button?**
 Crtl + drag button to new view controller